AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 1. Select **Edit**.
 1. As an administrator, you can configure the following settings:

-    **Minimum characters**: Enter the minimum number of characters that the authors need to select to get the suggestions.
-For example, if this number is 40, the author must select at least 40 characters to view a smart suggestion.
+    **Minimum characters**: Enter the minimum number of characters that the Authors need to select to get the suggestions.
+For example, if this number is 40, the Authormust select at least 40 characters to view a smart suggestion.

     For selections that do not meet the minimum character requirement, the following message is displayed in the AI Assistant panel:

     ![](assets/smart-suggestions-character-limit.png)

-    This helps you understand whether suggestions are unavailable due to insufficient character selection or genuinely no matching content.
+    This helps Authors understand whether suggestions are unavailable due to insufficient character selection or genuinely no matching content.

-    **Maximum suggestions**: Enter the maximum number of suggestions the authors can get while authoring the content.
-For example, if this number is 5, the author can view five or fewer smart suggestions.
+    **Maximum suggestions**: Enter the maximum number of suggestions the Authors can get while authoring the content.
+For example, if this number is 5, the Author can view five or fewer smart suggestions.

     **Files and folders**: Select the files or folders from which the smart suggestions should be shown.
 Only child folders of the specified folder path in a folder profile can be selected.
 For more details, view [Folder profile restrictions](#folder-profile-restrictions).